cc299792458/dimt-rrt/README.md

 It operates several orders of magnitude faster than the [kinodynamic RRT](https://ieeexplore.ieee.org/document/770022) algorithm.

 📌 Note: This implementation is a **reproduction** of the original paper.
+Some notations also refer to the paper [Fast smoothing of manipulator trajectories using optimal bounded-acceleration shortcuts](https://ieeexplore.ieee.org/document/5509683)